-outcomes.
+Repeated game theory has shown that punishment strategies, strategies contingent on payoff irrelevant histories, greatly expand the set of equilibrium outcomes.
 Yet in much applied analysis of dynamic games, researchers restrict attention to Markov equilibria, equilibria in which behavior does not depend on payoff irrelevant histories.
 Arguments for focussing on Markov equilibria include (i) their simplicity; (ii) their sharp predictions; (iii) their role in highlighting the key payoff relevant dynamic incentives; and (iv) their descriptive accuracy in settings where the coordination implicit in payoff irrelevant history dependence does not seem to occur.
 However, principled reasons for restricting attention to Markov equilibria are limited.1

 This paper provides a foundation for Markov strategies for dynamic games with perfect information that rests on two assumptions.
-First, we make the restriction that all players (except possibly one) must use bounded recall strategies, i.e., strategies that do not depend on the infinite past.
+First, we make the restriction that all players (except possibly one) must use boundedrecall strategies, i.e., strategies that do not depend on the infinite past.
 Second, we require equilibrium strategies to be "purifiable," i.e., to also constitute an equilibrium of a perturbed game with independent private payoff shocks in the sense of Harsanyi (1973).
 Our main result is that Markov equilibria are the only bounded and purifiable equilibria.

 The purifiability requirement reflects the view that our models are only an approximation of reality, and there is always some private payoff information.
-We make the modest requirement that there must be some continuous shock such that the equilibrium survives.
+We make the modest requirement that there must be some continuous shock under which the equilibrium survives.
 The boundedness requirement is of interest for two distinct reasons.
-First, in many contexts, it is natural to assume that there do not exist two players who can observe the infinite past: consider, for example, games between a long run player and a sequence of short run players or in games with overlapping generations players.
+First, in many contexts, it is natural to assume that there do not exist two players who can observe the infinite past: consider, for example, games between a long-run player and a sequence of short-run players or in games with overlapping generations of players.
 Second, strategies that depend on what happens in the arbitrarily distant past do not seem robust to memory problems and/or noisy information.
 While we do not formally model the latter justification for focussing on bounded memory strategy profiles, we believe it makes them interesting objects of study.2